sudohaider/experimental-robotics-a2/README.md

    - Implements the 'oracle' and visualizes the positions of four hints.
 The oracle generates random hints and a trustable ID to produce a consistent and correct hypothesis.
 Hints are published on the `/oracle_hint` topic.

 2. **my_action.cpp**
-   - Implements an action client for the 'goto_waypoint' action in the PDDL domain file.
+   - Implements an action client for the `goto_waypoint` action in the PDDL domain file.
 It requests the robot to visit waypoints, adjust orientation, move its arm, and collect hints.
 Successful hint collection is confirmed by the service returning 'true'.

 3. **hint_collector.cpp**
    - Provides the `/request_hint_collector` service, which collects hints from the `/oracle_hint` topic.
 It checks the consistency of collected hints, loads them into the ARMOR ontology knowledge base, and verifies if the hypothesis is complete and correct.